-- A two hour written examination in Upper Sixth.
-Each student is given a CD of excerpts in the examination. - Eighteen prescribed works are studied from six Areas of Study.
+- A two-hour written examination in Upper Sixth in which students refer to audio files of excerpts of music. - Thirteen prescribed works are studied from six Areas of Study.
 Students will be asked to identify features in the set works as well as in other unfamiliar pieces of music.